New Mexico Payroll Tax Registration

 Provide your Employer Account Number and Unemployment Insurance contribution rate (or reimbursable status) to your payroll provider.

-New Mexico Withholding Tax Setup for LLC, LLP, Corporation
+New Mexico Withholding Tax Setup for LLP, LLC, Corporation

 If you have New Mexico employees you must register with the New Mexico Taxation and Revenue Department to withhold state income tax.